-Prescription stimulant medications have been widely abused across our nation and Vyvanse was developed as a response to this threat.
-Other abused ADHD drugs like Adderall enter your body in an active state.
-This means that your body can utilize the drug quite rapidly, and also that the drug’s effects are felt quickly, qualities which make it tempting as a drug of abuse.
+Prescription stimulant medications have been widely used across our nation and Vyvanse was developed as a response to this threat.
+Other used ADHD drugs like Adderall enter your body in an active state.
+This means that your body can utilize the drug quite rapidly, and also that the drug’s effects are felt quickly, qualities which make it tempting as a drug of use.

 24/7 free and confidential calls

 Call now to talk with a treatment specialist about your recovery options.

 As a prodrug, it takes a longer period of time for the user to feel Vyvanse’s effects, a fact which is hoped to reduce its appeal for use.
 Despite this, Vyvanse is classified as a schedule II drug by the DEA, as is Adderall.
 According to the DEA, this means it has a significant potential for “severe psychological or physical dependence,” requiring that patients with prescriptions be monitored to spot any drug misuse and diversion.

 Due to the way the drug is metabolized, in its original form individuals will not experience the quick rush or high they attribute to other CNS stimulants.
 In fact, according to the journal article, it takes much higher doses of Vyvanse than Adderall to create feelings of “drug liking.”
 To counter these effects, people who use the drug recreationally most typically take the drug in amounts and forms quite different than prescribed, medical use.

 Some users may attempt to alter the form of Vyvanse to induce a quicker effect, however, the aforementioned article notes that “Intranasal or intravenous administration would still result in a delayed peak.”
 Unfortunately, despite the delayed mechanism of action, many individuals do still become dependent and addicted to Vyvanse.